Jewish culture, history and religion in Amsterdam

 The museum was created from four adjoining Ashkenazi synagogues with the most important Great Synagogue (built in 1671) presents the history of Jewish life in the Netherlands, but is also an important Jewish cultural centre presenting contemporary art exhibitions and concerts.
 The Jewish Historical Children’s Museum at the same location, has a permanent exhibit and organizes activities promoting knowledge about Jewish life among children.

-Apart from the beautiful Sephardic Portuguese synagogue, there are in Amsterdam several Ashkenazi synagogues (Gerard Doustraat, 238; Nieuwe Kerkstraat 149; Willemschoutenstraat 8, Laan van Helende Meestraat 8, Kastelstraat 80) and one more Sephardi-Portuguese synagogue at Mr. Visserplein 3.
+Apart from the beautiful Sephardic Portuguese synagogue, there areseveral Ashkenazi synagogue in Amsterdam (Gerard Doustraat, 238; Nieuwe Kerkstraat 149; Willemschoutenstraat 8, Laan van Helende Meestraat 8, Kastelstraat 80) and one more Sephardi-Portuguese synagogue at Mr. Visserplein 3.

 Jewish belief in life after death makes the cemeteries very important place because of respect due to people who are gone from this life.
 The most important is Zeeburg (est. 1714), where 200,000 people are buried.
 The oldest are a small historical cemetery of Sephardic Jews in a village on the Amsterdam outskirts Oudekerk aan de Amstel (est. 1614, located near the church) and Ashkenazi Jews cemetery in Muiderburg (est. 1642) with 40,000 graves, still active.